-Whether you should get paid for waiting time (for example, to punch-in or for assignments) depends on whether you are “engaged to wait” or “waiting to be engaged.”
+Whether you should get paid for waiting time (for example, to punch-in or not for assignments) depends on whether you are “engaged to wait” or “waiting to be engaged.”
 You should be paid if you are engaged to wait.
 If you have an employment contract, this might be covered in it.
 If not, you may want to speak with a lawyer to help you.
-Use Find a Lawyer to find lawyers and legal services in your area.
+Use the Guide to Legal Help to find lawyers and legal services in your area.

 You should get paid for being on-call when you are required to stay on your employer's premises or when your employer significantly restricts your activities.
 If you are allowed to be at home and engage in personal activities until called, generally you won’t get paid for being on-call.